Mule ESB Interview Questions And Answers

 - JAVA_HOME - should be the location of the JDK

-How to add classes/jars to the Mule class path?
+Q18) How to add classes/jars to the Mule classpath?

 - Use the MULE_LIB variable (generally set in the run script)

-- For spring resource, if the XML bean declaration is placed within a project, include the project JAR file in the class path too (i.e. if not included, Mule will throw a **.xml not found on class path)
+- For spring resource, if the XML bean declaration is placed within a project, including the project JAR file in the classpath too (i.e., if not included, Mule will throw a **.xml not found on the classpath)

-Mule has released a data integrator tool, it is a visual mapping tool which supports flat file, java object, xml mappings etc. Coding complex mappings can be very tedious and additionally difficult to maintain, the mule data integrator with drag and drop facilities makes building and maintaining mappings very simple.
+Ans: Mule has released a data integrator tool, it is a visual mapping tool that supports flat-file, java object, XML mappings, etc. Coding complex mappings can be very tedious and additionally difficult to maintain, the mule data integrator with drag and drop facilities makes building and maintaining mappings very simple.

-The mapping is done in eclipse (plugins required) and executed on a data integrator runtime which sits ontop of Mule ESB – this requires a license.
+The mapping is done in eclipse (plugins required) and executed on a data integrator runtime that sits on top of Mule ESB - this requires a license.